tscheffe/log_chute/README.md

 No additional dependencies.

 # Requirements
-Take a 10MB Apache log file.
-It's lines are formatted according to the standard "Combined" log format, with one addition: %D added as the last field in the format string.
+Given an Apache log file, lines formatted according to the standard "Combined" log format plus %D at the end.

-Write a Python program that takes a filename as its only argument, and outputs the following data:
+Deliver a python script that takes a filename and outputs some data:

-    Number of lines parsed:
-    Duration of log file:

-    Most requested page:
-    Most frequent visitor:

-    Min page load time:
-    Average page load time:
-    Max page load time:

-    Number of errors:
-    Total data transferred:

 # Discussion Points
 ## Assumptions